amarfamt/mdm/README.md

 # MDM Theory and MDM Lab
-  This git hub public repository is used to share lab and theory content with Div-A students.
+  This git hub public repository is used to share lab and theory contentws with Div-A students.